Data Science B.S. and Minor

 Data Leading to Targeted Recommendations

 How does a music streaming app predict what new music you will like?
 What factors influence your recommendations on social media?
 Enter the data scientist.
 They are able to process large amounts of data and extract targeted recommendations.
-The B.A. in data science program will teach you how to:
+The BS in data science program will teach you how to:

 Student points to a vibrant projected presentation in a math class